Step 1 Choose an aspect of interpersonal relatioships. Then:

 Think about all the possibilities that define a two-person interaction

-Choose, for example, between relationships of intimates, strangers, family members, friends, different cultures, co-workers, etc. For additional examples browse subject listings in the Encyclopedia of Human Relationships.
+Choose, for example, between relationships of intimates, strangers, family members, friends, different cultures, co-workers, etc. You can search these concepts in the Encyclopedia of Human Relationships or the Gale Virtual Reference Library.

 Review theories that describe them.